AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 ###Clustering

 Clustering is the second prevailing task performed by a data scientist.
 In this case there is a dataset or data stream representing a set of objects but the dataset does not reveal what the label of a record is.
-The data records still need to be categorises or clustered into related sets to help with other tasks.
+The data records still need to be categorised or clustered into related sets to help with other tasks.

-For example, a set of social media users could be categorised into clusters of strongly connected groups based on their likes of specific kinds of products in order to target them with relevant ads.
+For example, a set of social media users could be categorised into clusters of strongly connected groups based on their likes of specific kinds of products in order to target them with relevant adverts.

 ###Regression

 Regression is the task of developing a specific value rather than a class for a record.
-For example, to identify the price of a house based on set of its features, such as address, number of bedrooms, square footage, floors, open kitchen aspects, on-suits etc. In this case, a dataset of houses with their prices (label) is needed and a model needs to be built that predicts house prices to be used later with new houses coming to the market to correctly estimate their values.
+For example, to identify the price of a house based on set of its features, such as address, number of bedrooms, square footage, floors, open kitchen aspects, en-suits etc. In this case, a dataset of houses with their prices (label) is needed and a model needs to be built that predicts house prices, which can be used later with new houses coming to the market to correctly estimate their values.

 ##Supervised learning vs unsupervised learning